 Prior to those roles, Professor Lawson was an active teacher and researcher in the fields of post-colonial theory and critical practice, specialising in ‘settler’ cultures; literary and cultural institutions, and Australian fiction and Canadian fiction.
 He has published, inter alia, on Patrick White, Frank Moorhouse, Barbara Baynton, Henry Lawson, and George Johnston.
 With Ken Goodwin, he co-edited The Macmillan Anthology of Australian Literature.
-He has been an Editorial Board member of twelve academic and creative journals.
-He has been a member of the judging panels of several literary awards.
+He has been an Editorial Board member of twelve academic and creative journals, and a member of the judging panels of several literary awards.
 He currently Chairs the Judging Panel for the annual Margaret & Colin Roderick Literary Award sponsored by the Foundation for Australian Literary Studies at James Cook University of North Queensland.

 He has held governance positions with Queensland Cyber Infrastructure Foundation, Australian Microscopy & Microanalysis Research Facility, National Centre of Excellence for Desalination, International Water Centre, Australian African Universities Network, Australian Studies Centre.

 He is currently a member of the Australian Research Integrity Committee (Australian Research Council/National Health and Medical Research Council) and a Consultant on Research Quality and Research Integrity.